Our goal is to improve oral health for adolescents, so they can enter adulthood with a confident, healthy smile.

 - whether there are advanced equipment or techniques used to provide treatment.

-If cost affects whether or not you can see a dentist, we recommend that you shop around and ask about the fees for the treatment you require.
+If cost affects whether or not you can see a dentist, we recommend that you shop around and ask about the fees for the services and treatment you require.

 Dental services funded for adults

 A limited range of dental services are funded for some adults.